-We have two licensed Speech and Language Pathologists (SLP) and two certified Speech and Language Pathology Assistants (SLPAs) who lead in testing, designing, implementing, and coordinating speech and language skills programs to meet the needs of students in the areas of articulation/phonology, receptive and expressive language, semantics, grammar/syntax, voice, fluency, auditory processing, and pragmatic language/social thinking.
+We have two licensed Speech and Language Pathologists (SLP) and one certified Speech and Language Pathology Assistants (SLPAs) who lead in testing, designing, implementing, and coordinating speech and language skills programs to meet the needs of students in the areas of articulation/phonology, receptive and expressive language, semantics, grammar/syntax, voice, fluency, auditory processing, and pragmatic language/social thinking.

 Throughout the academic school year, the Speech and Language department offers individual and group speech and language services.
 Curriculum based semantic intervention is provided using a multisensory approach, visualization, and organizational strategies, such as graphic organizers.